Our volunteers play a fundamental role in the success and future of Aerospace Bristol

 Commitment to You

-We will welcome you to a team that is inclusive, welcoming and passionate about Bristol’s rich aerospace history.
+We will welcome you to a team that is inclusive and welcoming and full of likeminded individuals that are passionate about Bristol’s rich aerospace history

-We will work with you to understand what you want to achieve from your volunteering and assist you in working towards those goals.
+To understand what you want to achieve from your volunteering with us a together work towards those goals

-We will listen to any ideas or suggestions that you might have.
+To listen to you and any ideas or suggestions that you might have

 What’s in it for You